RedDuck-Software/midas-contracts/docgen/index.md

 function initiateRedemptionRequest(address tokenOut, uint256 amountStUsdIn) external returns (uint256 requestId)
 ```

-first step of stUSD redemption process
+first step of mTBILL redemption process
-Burns stUSD from the user, and saves a redemption request
+Burns mTBILL from the user, and saves a redemption request
 into the storage.
 Then request should be validated off-chain
 and fulfilled by the vault`s admin by calling the
 `fulfillRedemptionRequest`